NicoMartina/nicomartina/README.md

 <h1 align="center">Hi 👋, I'm Nico</h1>
-<h3 align="center">A CS Student about to graduate with high honorrs passionate about Java backend engineering and operating systems among other things.
+<h3 align="center">A CS Student about to graduate with high honors passionate about Java backend engineering and Memory Management and operating systems among other things.
 Feel free to reach out!
 I love to participate in open projects!</h3>

 <!-- GIF -->